 Michelle Obama’s Career

-Michelle Obama served as Associate Dean of Student Services with the University of Chicago in 1996.
-In 2002, she was named the executive director of community affairs at University of Chicago Hospitals and after a few years she was appointed the Vice President of Community and External Affairs in 2005.
+Michelle Obama served as Associate Dean of Student Services at the University of Chicago in 1996.
+In 2002, she was named the executive director of community affairs at the University of Chicago Hospitals and after a few years, she was appointed the Vice President of Community and External Affairs in 2005.